digitallinguistics/data-format/.github/CONTRIBUTING.md

 1. **Install project dependencies** by running `npm install` in the project folder from the command line.

+1. **Update project dependencies** by running `npm outdated` in the project folder from the command line.

 1. **Update the documentation** (`README.md`, `CONTRIBUTING.md`) to reflect the changes you plan to make.

 1. **Write or update tests** for the changes you are going to make.